Automate the repeatable drag, not the judgment.

 Documentation drafts

-Convert notes, tickets, meetings, or project fragments into clean internal documentation.
+Convert notes, tickets, meetings, and project fragments into clean internal documentation.

 Status reporting